 - Improving the social, emotional, and mental health needs of young children and families.

-Complementing the work being done at the State level, are local Best Beginnings coalitions.
-There are 20 local coalitions statewide.
-The local coalitions are working to increase coordination across child serving systems at the grass roots level in towns, counties, and regions.
+Local Best Beginnings Coalitions are working to increase coordination across child serving systems at the grass roots level in towns, counties, and regions.

 Best Beginnings Documents and Resources